luvies/node-config/README.md

 #### Vue

-For the Vue-specific config, you need the following packages as well:
+For the Vue-specific config, you need the following packages manually:

 - `eslint-plugin-vue`
 - `vue-eslint-parser`